extenda/hiiretail-gcp-pubsub-java/README.md

 * `PUBSUB_CLOSE_TIMEOUT_SECONDS`

   The timeout in seconds before forcefully closing the client.
+Default 10.

 * `PUBSUB_WAIT_PUBLISH_SECONDS`

   The timeout in seconds to wait for publish result before throwing an error.
+Default 30.

 * `PUBSUB_EMULATOR_HOST`